broadinstitute/adapt/README.md

 * `target-sequences`: The sequences of the targets for this window from which to construct guides, separated by spaces (guides should be reverse complements of these sequences).
 * `target-sequence-positions`: The positions of the guide sequences in the alignment, in the same order as the sequences are reported; since a guide may come from >1 position, positions are reported in set notation (e.g., \{100\}).

-By default, the rows in the output are sorted by the position of the window.
+By default, when SEARCH-TYPE is `sliding-window`, the rows in the output are sorted by the position of the window.
 If you include the `--sort` argument to [`design.py`](./bin/design.py), it will sort the rows in the output so that the "best" choices of windows are on top.
 It sorts by `count` (ascending) followed by `score` (descending), so that windows with the fewest guides and highest score are on top.

 When SEARCH-TYPE is `complete-targets`, each row is a possible target (primer pair and crRNA combination) and there are additional columns giving information about primer pairs.
 There is also a `cost` column, giving the cost of each target according to `--cost-fn-weights`.
+The rows in the output are sorted by the cost (ascending, so that better targets are on top).

 When INPUT-TYPE is `auto-from-file` or `auto-from-args`, there is a separate TSV file for each cluster of input sequences.

-For all cases, see `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on the output format and paths to the output TSV files.
+For all cases, see `design.py [SEARCH-TYPE] [INPUT-TYPE] --help` for details on the output format and how to specify paths to the output TSV files.

 Note that output sequences are directly from the input sequences; guide sequences should be reverse complements of the output!